moodle/devdocs/general/development/process.md

 If you've set up [[Travis integration]], the issue will automatically show the Travis build status for the branch(es) you've submitted for peer review.
 ### Peer review
-The [component lead](https://tracker.moodle.org/projects/MDL?selectedItem=com.atlassian.jira.jira-projects-plugin:components-page) should peer-review the change.
+The [[HQ component leads]] should peer-review the change.
 If there is no component lead for an affected component, any other recognised developer may complete the peer review.
 The peer reviewer will either give you comments on the code and if it needs more work.

-Process and the list of things to check are described in [[Peer reviewing]].
+Process and the list of things to check are described in [Peer reviewing](process/peer-review).
 ### Submit your code for integration
 It will then be reviewed the following week by one of the integration team and either integrated or rejected.
 Once integrated, the fix will be tested, and then included in the next weekly release.
 For details see [[Integration Review]].
 ## Security issues